deanna-stover/coursesCNU/2022/idst270fall2022/twine.md

 ##### Self-Assessement Form

-The first page of the self-assessment form is the same as the Path PDF.
+The first page of the self-assessment form is the same as the Path PDF (except fot the instructions).
 Fill this portion of the form out based on what you actually *did* rather than what you *planned* to do.

 The second page asks you to be reflective and think about the final Twine piece you created, particularly in terms of what you would have done differently or expanded on with more time, and what you're most proud of.